 When the whole architecture and the logic behind routing was developed the idea was all about getting the packet to the destination by the best path possible.
 Based on the routing table build from the info received from their neighbors, routers will be able to calculate best path to destination subnet.
 But what if we want to force the packets to go across some other way.
 What if we want the packet to visit some other destinations before being routed to final destination written inside his destination address IP header?
 It was made possible.

-In either IPv4 and IPv6 protocol there is a build in option for a sender device to force the path for packets that are being sent.
-The mean of sender to influence and change normal best path routing implemented by every routing protocol is called source routing.
+In either IPv4 and IPv6 protocol there is a built-in option for a sender device to force the path for packets that are being sent.
+The mean of the sender to influence and change normal best path routing implemented by every routing protocol is called source routing.

 I want to be clear here, you have all sorts of traffic engineering out there that give you different way to control traffic paths that some datagram will be sent across.
 Almost all of those methods consider that you will need access to some routers along the way and change routing decision on them.
 This is of course not scalable for everyday use, particularly not if you are not the owner of those routers.
 If we speak about Internet here, and we are, then you are surely not he owner of those routers.